Symptoms include difficulty breathing and chest pain.

 Normally, the pressure in the pleural space is lower than that inside the lungs or outside the chest.
 If a perforation develops that causes a connection between the pleural space and the inside of the lungs or outside the chest, air enters the pleural space until the pressures become equal or the connection closes.
 When there is air in the pleural space, the lung partially collapses.
 Sometimes most or all of the lung collapses, leading to severe shortness of breath.

 Primary spontaneous pneumothorax is a pneumothorax that occurs without any apparent cause in people without a known lung disorder.
 Primary spontaneous pneumothorax usually occurs when a small weakened area of lung (bulla) ruptures.
-The condition is most common in tall men younger than age 40 who smoke.
+The condition is most common in tall men younger than age 40, particularly those who smoke.
 Most people recover fully.
 However, primary spontaneous pneumothorax recurs in up to 50% of people.

 Secondary spontaneous pneumothorax occurs in people with an underlying lung disorder.
 This type of pneumothorax most often occurs when a bulla ruptures in an older person who has chronic obstructive pulmonary disease Chronic Obstructive Pulmonary Disease (COPD) Chronic obstructive pulmonary disease is persistent narrowing (blocking, or obstruction) of the airways occurring with emphysema, chronic obstructive bronchitis, or both disorders.
 Cigarette... read more (COPD), but it also occurs in people with other lung conditions, such as cystic fibrosis Cystic Fibrosis (CF) Cystic fibrosis is a hereditary disease that causes certain glands to produce abnormally thick secretions, resulting in tissue and organ damage, especially in the lungs and the digestive tract... read more , asthma Asthma Asthma is a condition in which the airways narrow—usually reversibly—in response to certain stimuli.
 Coughing, wheezing, and shortness of breath that occur in response to specific triggers are... read more , pulmonary Langerhans cell histiocytosis Pulmonary Langerhans Cell Histiocytosis Pulmonary Langerhans cell histiocytosis is a disorder in which cells called histiocytes and eosinophils (types of white blood cells) proliferate in the lungs, often causing scarring.
 People... read more , sarcoidosis Sarcoidosis Sarcoidosis is a disease in which abnormal collections of inflammatory cells (granulomas) form in many organs of the body.
-Sarcoidosis usually develops in people aged 20 to 40, most often people... read more , lung abscess Abscess in the Lungs A lung abscess is a pus-filled cavity in the lung surrounded by inflamed tissue and caused by an infection.
+Sarcoidosis usually develops in people aged 20 to 40 years, most often... read more , lung abscess Abscess in the Lungs A lung abscess is a pus-filled cavity in the lung surrounded by inflamed tissue and caused by an infection.
 A lung abscess is usually caused by bacteria that normally live in the mouth and are... read more , tuberculosis Tuberculosis (TB) Tuberculosis is a chronic contagious infection caused by the airborne bacteria Mycobacterium tuberculosis.
-It usually affects the lungs.
-Tuberculosis is spread mainly when people breathe air... read more , and Pneumocystis pneumonia Pneumonia in Immunocompromised People Pneumonia is infection of the lungs.
+It usually affects the lungs, but almost any organ can be involved.
+Tuberculosis... read more , and Pneumocystis pneumonia Pneumonia in Immunocompromised People Pneumonia is infection of the lungs.
 Pneumonia in people whose immune system is weakened or impaired (for example, by acquired immunodeficiency syndrome [AIDS], cancer, organ transplantation... read more .
 Because of the underlying lung disorder, the symptoms and outcome are generally worse in secondary spontaneous pneumothorax.
 The recurrence rate is similar to that of primary spontaneous pneumothorax.

 Catamenial pneumothorax is a rare form of secondary spontaneous pneumothorax.
 It occurs within 48 hours of the onset of menstruation in premenopausal women and sometimes in postmenopausal women taking estrogen.
 The cause is endometriosis in the chest, possibly due to tissue from the lining of the uterus (endometrium) moving to the lungs through an opening in the diaphragm or through the veins (endometriosis Endometriosis In endometriosis, patches of endometrial tissue—normally occurring only in the lining of the uterus (endometrium)—appear outside the uterus.
 Why endometrial tissue appears outside the uterus... read more is the medical term used when endometrial tissue appears anywhere outside the uterus).